lmakynen/ft_printf/README.md

 # Hive Helsinki project
+First project in the algorithms branch.
 We had to build our own printf from scratch.
 It should behave exactly like the inbuilt function except for the undefined behaviors.